Iyo language

 Iyo is a language spoken in the Madang Province of Papua New Guinea that comes from the Trans-New Guinea language family.
 Iyo also goes by the names Bure, Naho, Nabu, and Nahu.
 It has about 6,900 speakers.
 The Iyo language was previously known as Nahu because the first discovered speakers of the language lived in villages along the Nahu river.
 The name changed due to other communities speaking the same language but having different names for it.
 It was decided to call the language 'Iyo', which is the word for 'yes', after the leaders in the communities agreed to it.

+Names

+The alternate names for Iyo are Bure, Nabu, Naho, Nahu and Ndo.

 Speakers

 The Iyo people live in a society that values equality.
 Before the Lutheran church's influence, families would live in small settlements across mountainous regions.
 Around the mid-1950s, villages were created with a local church acting as the center of the village.
 Over time, villages became more religiously diverse and gained contact with other cultures.
 The village houses are almost entirely made out of resources from the forests around the mountain with the exception of nails, hinges, and a corrugated metal roof from time to time.
 The Iyo people typically ate root vegetables such as taro and sweet potato.
 They also at corn, beans, and fruit when there was no taro and sweet potato.
 They farm these crops in a 'slash and burn' style on the mountain slopes.
 Pigs are also raised in small amounts and are saved for fests during special occasions.
 Sometimes they would grow coffee and vanilla beans to trade with other groups in the area.